 You won’t be shuffling reams of paper around

 One of the most annoying things about collecting resumes is sorting through them for ideal candidates.
 You only have so much time and manpower to devote to them, so you’re expending a lot of effort only to let great candidates slip through the cracks.
-Rakuna’s Campus Recruiting Solution is one way for employers to eliminate that hassle.
+One way to eliminate the hassle, get rid of the paperwork, increase career fair’s ROI is adopting a campus recruiting software or an event management software.
 You can gather candidate information without the trouble of sorting through piles of paper later.
 You can capture and process resumes without doing any manual data entry and use the captured data to sort candidates using specific criteria.
-You’ll be spending less time evaluating more candidates and making better hiring decisions.
+You’ll be spending less time evaluating more candidates making better hiring decisions.

 There’s a bright future for college recruiting technologies and practices.
 Schools are creating amazing opportunities for you to reach the people you want for your organization, and innovative technologies are making the recruiter’s job easier and easier.
 What do you see on the horizon?